tgfrerer/island/plan.md

 how you implement encapsulation, and abstraction (an object may decide for itself how it implements a certain method).

-Let's refer to all resources in the renderer using opaque `uint64_t` ids.
+Let's refer to all resources in the renderer using opaque `uint64_t` handles.
+These ids should be based on hashing the name to 32 bits, which allows us to store 32bits of metadata with each handle.
+Metadata includes: resourcetype, resource flags.
-These ids should be based on hashing the name - but we could decide later how we want to handle id generation and retrieval if we put the id generator into its own method.

 Hashing the name has the benefit that this can be done independently and that no locking has to occur, and everyone who hashes a name should get the same result.
-Also, hashing is potentially executable as a constexpr, so the id will not have to be calculated at runtime at all.
+Also, hashing is ecutable as a constexpr, so the id will not have to be calculated at runtime at all.

 Resources are introduced in passes during their setup stage - if a resource is permanent, the backend will remember the reource id, this